ImageArg/ImageArg-Shared-Task/README.md

 in order to receive data patches and the shared task updates.

 Please install `requirements.txt` dependencies and run `python get_train_dev_data.py` to download training and dev datasets for both shared subtasks.
+The dataset downloader is adopted from [stweet](https://github.com/markowanga/stweet).
+Participants are suggested to run the script twice to make sure each tweet is successfully crawled.

 ## Citation